How to Set Goals and Achieve Them Successfully

 - This year I'm going to eat more healthily. #fitandfabulous

 - This year I'm going to call my parents more. #familymatters

 - This year, I'm going to be more open. #theyearofme

 - This year I'm going to go to the gym seven days a week. #gymrat4life

-If they were important, they would have kept up with them; they would have made a plan and stuck with it.
+If they were important, they would have kept up with them; and would have made a plan and stuck with them.